matthewmagee05/personal-blog/content/blog/binary-tree-pre-order-traversal.md

 ---
 path: algorithms/binary-tree/pre-order-traversal
 date: 2020-02-23T21:48:37.221Z
-title: Binary Tree Pre Order Traversal
+title: Binary Tree Pre-Order Traversal
 description: Looking over how to implement pre order traversal using JavaScript
 ---
 Part of my New Year's resolution is to get better with data structures and algorithms.
 I never had an in depth course on the topic and have made it a mission to become much better at the topic by the end of the year.